yosefzaher/yosefzaher/README.md

 </p>

-- 🏢 I'm an Embedded Software Enthusiast
+- 🏢 I'm a Software Engineer
 - 👨‍💻 As a CCSE student, I'm constantly learning and exploring new technologies to improve my skills.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.